 I have no idea.
 I try to follow the advice from Stephen King, outlined in his book "On Writing:" be open to ideas when they come, let your mind know you're open to new ideas, and ALWAYS write the down--you never know when they'll come in handy.

 As for admiring authors, I have to say I'm inspired by anyone who can make a living writing.
 It's hard out there...for an author!
 A few of my favorites:

-- Stephen King - what can I say?
+Stephen King - what can I say?
 He's the master.
 I used to practice "how to write" by hand-copying lines from his best short story, "Battleground."
-Haven't heard of it?
-I feel sorry for you.
-Anyway, I'll count myself lucky if I am ever one thousandth as good as "the King," or come close to writing as many amazing books as he has.
-And his book "On Writing" has become the cornerstone of my writing system.
+His book "On Writing" has become the cornerstone of my writing system.
 Hearing him talk about his writing style and system was incredibly helpful, and his advice about training your mind to offer up bits of random inventiveness changed my world.

-- I also recommend her books "Business for Authors" and "How to Market a Book."
+I also recommend her "Business for Authors" and "How to Market a Book."
 They are among those truly rare books for authors - useful and to-the-point.

 FAQs on Specific Books

 "The 9/11 Machine" is my exploration of alternate histories and my attempt to answer one question--if you knew ahead of time that the tragic events of 9/11 were going to take place, could you do anything about it?
 Could you prevent the tragedy, or alter the outcome?
 If you warned people, would anyone believe you--or would you be implicated in the event after it happened?